This information explains tests that shows whether you have COVID-19, and describes the tests’ risks and benefits.Back to top

 - Staff may ask you to wear a mask while they’re in your room.

-- You will need to wear a mask, a clean hospital gown, and gloves if you need to leave your room for a test or a procedure.
+- You’ll need to wear a mask, a clean hospital gown, and gloves if you need to leave your room for a test or a procedure.

 You should also follow CDC guidelines, such as social distancing and washing your hands thoroughly.
 For more information, read our resource Frequently Asked Questions about Isolation for COVID-19.